JakobHallin/trust-layer-architecture/README.md

 ---

 ## Overview
-This project is a Docker-based prototype demonstrating a **trust-first architecture** designed to stop large-scale misuse of headless browsers — without blocking legitimate automation or human users.
+This project is a Docker-based prototype demonstrating a **trust-first architecture** designed to stop large-scale misuse of headless browsers, while still allowing legitimate automation and human users.

 It was inspired by the Aligned Intelligence challenge: